wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 <a name="CLI"></a>
 <p><span style="font-size: medium; font-weight: 800">CLI Method</span></p>

-By using this method, the process for getting the account ID and the external ID as well as the creation of a role in AWS is automated.
+By using this method, the process for getting the account ID and the external ID, as well as the creation of a role in AWS is automated.

 **Task 1: Create a role in AWS**